 13.Weave each stake down through the weavers to the bottom of the basket.
 Cut off any excess and apply a small amount of glue to secure the ends and prevent fraying.

-If you make your own basket or have any questions feel free to comment below or message me on Twitter, Instagram or Facebook!
+If you have a go at making this rope basket DIY or have any questions feel free to comment below or message me on Twitter, Instagram or Facebook!
 And if you really like my tutorials, I’d love for you to sign up to my monthly email!
 Happy Making!